 Applicants may use the forms enclosed.
 You must have recommendations from two people who are not related to you and who are familiar with your professional and scholastic qualities forwarded to the Office of Graduate Admissions.
 Recommendations are not required for all graduate programs so be sure to check individual program application requirements.

 Standardized Test Results

-Many graduate programs require the submission of standardized test scores.
-Request your Graduate Management Admission Test (GMAT) scores or Graduate Record Exam (GRE) scores to be sent to the Office of Graduate Admissions.
+Some graduate programs require the submission of standardized test scores.
+If required, please request your Graduate Management Admission Test (GMAT) scores or Graduate Record Exam (GRE) scores to be sent to the Office of Graduate Admissions.
 The University code number is 2666.
-The standardized test requirement will be waived for those students already possessing a previous master’s degree or those who are C.P.A.s.
-Applicants must submit documentation of a C.P.A. or a previous master’s degree.
+The standardized test requirement will be waived for those students already possessing a previous master’s degree.
 Applicants should consult the graduate program webpage to learn whether submission of a standardized test score is required.
 Some graduate programs will award conditional admission, allowing new students to submit the standardized test by the end of the first semester.

 A student applying for admission to the graduate programs may elect to pursue non-degree study in which s/he may take graduate courses for professional certification or personal enrichment.
 To apply as a non-degree candidate, a student need only submit an application and transcript indicating that a bachelor’s degree was received.
 This option is limited to specific graduate programs.
 Applicants for non-degree study should contact the Office of Graduate Admissions to learn whether non-degree study within a specific program is an option.